Epidemiology for Toxicologists

 Dr. Eva Sugeng, VU Amsterdam

 During this course, participants will write an individual research proposal for an epidemiological study within the field of toxicology.
-The proposal needs to be submitted to the course coordinator before 17:00h CET on Tuesday 6th of April 2021.
+The proposal needs to be submitted to the course coordinator by the agreed time/date, with no exceptions”.
 To pass the course, participants need to attend all lectures and tutorial sessions and pass the individual research proposal assignment.